romkatv/powerlevel10k/README.md

 ### Installation

-There are two things you need to make this theme work correctly: Powerline fonts, and the theme itself.
+You just need to install the theme and set `POWERLEVEL9K_MODE='compatible'` to join the experience.
+If you want to customize your experience even further read the chapter about "[fonts](#fonts)" or about "[segment customization](#segment-customization)".

 #### Install Powerline Fonts
 First, you need to install Powerline Fonts.
 You can find the [installation